 Lastly, you can either get the cash back or Air Miles no fee student credit card.
 The BMO SPC Cash back card offers a welcome bonus of 4% cash back on all eligible purchases in the first 4 months, and the no fee Air Miles card comes with a 500 Air Miles welcome bonus!

 Learn more about Canada’s Best Student Credit Cards for 2018.

 Picking the Right Companion for Your Wallet

 Identifying your spending habits and unique credit card needs is crucial to narrowing down a final choice.
-If you’re still scratching your head, use the GreedyRates Best Credit Cards Canada Comparison Tool.
+Compare credit cards by issuer, card feature and more and see which card applies the most to your needs.
 After you input your unique criteria and preferences, as well as your common purchasing patterns, the tool will curate a list of cards which are suited to you personally.

 Getting the best credit card is a simple matter, regardless of which card perks you desire most.
 Cash back, travel rewards, accelerated credit improvement and other benefits are only as powerful as their relevance to any single cardholder.
 Thankfully, it’s easier than ever to find the best options available on GreedyRates.
 If you need any further assistance when making an ultimate decision, feel free to contact us by email and we’ll give you a helping hand.